Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 How to Avoid This Mistake:

-Document employee safety training and meetings
+Track employee safety training and meetings

-Store records securely and update them regularly
+Store securely and update records regularly

 6. Not Having a Return-to-Work Program